fgproject-xyz/FG-Bot/README.md

 > You can duplicate this format to create other features such as YouTube downloader, group tools, games, utilities, and more.

 ---

+## 📘 Plugin Parameters Explained

+Each plugin function receives several parameters when executed.
+Here's what each parameter means:

+- `pelaku`: The sender's WhatsApp number (in international format).
+- `isipesan`: The full message content received by the bot.
+- `typepesan`: The message type (e.g., `conversation`, `imageMessage`, `videoMessage`, etc.).
+- `messages`: Full JSON object from `sock.ev.on('messages.upsert')` — contains all message metadata.
+- `trueDragon`: The main connection instance.
+You can use this to send messages, images, videos, buttons, and more, e.g., `trueDragon.sendMessage(...)`.
+- `reply`: A helper function to quickly reply to a message (usually a wrapper of `trueDragon.sendMessage` with quoted content).
+- `owner`: The WhatsApp number defined as the bot's owner.

+---

 ## 📬 Contribution